megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 ### Git & Github

 Version control with Git and Github is essential for managing reproducible science.
-The Informatics team handles all of their projects using git, so fluency with basic git commands and familiarity with a Github-based workflow are daily requirements.
+The Informatics team handles all of their projects using git, and collaboration on large projects is accomplished primarily through Github Pull Requests, so fluency with basic git commands and familiarity with a Github-based workflow are daily requirements.

 > Q: What is version control?
 What kinds of files are appropriate for version controlling software?

 > Q: What is the difference between a `commit` and a `push`?

 > Q: What is a `branch`?
 How could one use a `branch` to manage different ideas/experiments in code/analysis?

+> Q: What is a Pull Request?
+Why is it useful for collaboration?

 While git is essential, it doesn't take very long to learn, and the basics quickly become second nature.
 We recommend [this](https://www.youtube.com/watch?v=SWYqp7iY_Tc) Github crash course (1 hour).